§ 16-106-4. Performance incentive funding Rhode Island College.

 (2) The number of degrees awarded that are tied to Rhode Island's high demand, high-wage employment opportunities consistent with the institution's mission;

-(4) Any other measures that are deemed appropriate by the council of postsecondary education.
+(4) Any other measures that are deemed appropriate by the council on postsecondary education.

-(d) Weight may be assigned to any of the aforementioned metrics to either or both of the institutions to reinforce the missions of RIC and URI, respectively, the economic needs of the state, and the socio-economic status of the students.
-The commissioner may consider the institutions' improvements in said metrics when determining whether it has satisfied the annual measure despite not reaching the overall goal.
+(d) Weight may be assigned to any of the aforementioned metrics to reinforce the mission of RIC, the economic needs of the state, and the socio-economic status of the students.
+The commissioner may consider the institution's improvements in said metrics when determining whether it has satisfied the annual measure despite not reaching the overall goal.

 (e) The commissioner shall provide faculty and students an opportunity to provide input on the development of performance measures.